SatyaSai21/Resume-Matcher/README.md

-### Resume Matcher is an AI Based Free & Open Source Tool.
-To tailor your resume to a job description.
-Find the matching keywords, improve the readability and gain deep insights into your resume.
+### Resume Matcher is an AI Resume Analyzer.
+Find the matching keywords, improve the readability and gain deep insights into your resume.It uses Spacy and Vector Embeddings to find the similarity score.